 All new Direct Grad PLUS Loan borrowers must complete a separate

 Grad PLUS Entrance Interview at www.StudentLoans.gov.

-When will the borrower be notified
+When will the borrower be notified of the

-of the result of the application?
+result of the application?

-- The borrower will be notified immediately of
+- The borrower will be notified immediately of the result.

 - If approved, the borrower will be directed to complete a Master

 Promissory Note (MPN) if they have not previously completed a PLUS